dNitza/pin_up/README.md

     Return the details of a specified plan

 ##### Update a Plan
 Update the name of a specified plan.
 Only the plan name can be updated!

     Pin::Plan.update(plan_token, name_hash)

     name_hash = { name: 'new_plan_name' }

 ##### Delete a Plan
 Deletes a plan and all of its subscriptions.
 You will not be able to recover this.

-Plans can only be deleted if they have no running subscriptions.
+Note: Plans can only be deleted if they have no running subscriptions.

     Pin::Plan.delete(plan_token)

+## Subscriptions
+##### Create A Subscription
+Activate a new subscription and return its details.
+The customer's card will immeadiately be billed the initial plan amount, unless there's a trial period.

+    subscription =     { plan_token: plan_token,
+                         customer_token: customer_token,
+                         card_token: card_token,
+                         include_setup_fee: true }

+Note: card_token and include_setup_fee are both optional.

+    Pin::Subscription.create(subscription)

+##### List All Subscriptions

+    Pin::Subscription.all

+Show Subscriptions on a particular page:

+    Pin::Subscription.all(3)

+With Pagination:

+    Pin::Subscription.all(3,true)

+##### Find a Subscription
+Return the details of a subscription.

+    Pin::Subscription.find(subscription_token)

+##### Update a Subscription
+Updates the card associated with a subscription identified by the subscription token.

+Note: The card token must already be associated to the customer of the subscription.

+    Pin::Subscription.update(subscription_token, card_token)

+##### Delete a Subscription
+Cancels the subscription identified by the subscription token.
+Subscriptions can only be cancelled if they are in a trial or active state.

+Note: Subscriptions will only attain a cancelled state once the subscription period has elapsed.
+Until such time subscriptions will be in a state of 'Cancelling'.

+    Pin::Subscription.delete(plan_token)

+##### Reactivate a Subscription
+Reactivates the subscription identified by the subscription token returning the details of the subscription

+    Pin::Subscription.reactivate(plan_token)

+##### List Subscription history
+Fetch the ledger entries relating to a subscription identified by a subscription token

+    Pin::Subscription.history(subscription_token)

+###### With pagination

+    Pin::Subscription.history(subscription_token, 3, true)

 ## Recipients
 The recipients API allows you to post bank account details and retrieve a token that you can safely store in your app.
 You can send funds to recipients using the [transfers API].